big city

 Orthotics

 Unlike over-the-counter orthotics (OTCs), which are generic, custom orthotics are specially designed to address your specific foot conditions.
-They’re made to improve, support your foot posture or treat any foot pathology you’re experiencing.
+They’re made to improve and support your foot posture or treat any foot pathology you’re experiencing.

 Custom orthotics are functional, accommodating, and therapeutic.
-You won’t feel them when you walk, but you will feel the benefits of putting less stress on your joints and a stable gait.
-Because they’re highly customized, they tend to be pricier.
-How much are custom orthotics, you ask?
+You won’t feel them when you walk, but you’ll feel the benefits of putting less stress on your joints and a stable gait.
+Because they’re highly customized, custom orthotics are usually pricier.
+But how much are custom orthotics, you ask?
+At PrimeCare, we specialize in custom orthotic solutions and are ready to share our knowledge and expertise.
 Read on to find out more about these life-changing medical devices.

 The Average Cost of Custom Orthotics vs. Premade